 Before you read any further, guess who said that.
-Was it said by a Democrat after the recent election?
+Was it said by a politician?
 A peacemaker in the Middle East?
 Al Gore in An Inconvenient Truth?
-Any other guesses?

 Give up?
 It was Chief Seattle.
 Have you ever noticed how some of the greatest advocates for forgiveness are among those who have the greatest reasons to remain bitter?